Averyfrog/config-manager/README.md

 ## Instructions

-Welcome to my very amazing instructions that I definitely didn't write at 1AM while sleep deprived purely because I decided that I wanted to share this project with people!

 This will be a quick (and likely awful) rundown on how to get a config up and running.

 Setup:

-You want to create a 'config-manger' folder in ur '.config' path and a 'templates' folder within that 'config-manager' folder.
+You want to create a 'config-manger' folder in your '.config' path and a 'templates' folder within that 'config-manager' folder.
 Then you want a 'templates.toml' file in your 'config-manager' folder.
-In ur 'templates.toml' file you want to create a group for each app to theme i.e:
+In your 'templates.toml' file you want to create a group for each app to theme i.e:

 [hyprland]
 input = ".config/config-manager/templates/hyprland-theme.conf"